Skip to contents

 Interpretation

-With the default se = TRUE, these intervals are residual-resampling prediction intervals for the fitted target equation, while coefficient standard errors come from HAC or Delta-HAC estimation.
-When full_system_bootstrap = TRUE, both the coefficient standard errors and the forecast intervals come from a full-system block bootstrap that resamples target-period blocks from the aligned mixed-frequency system, refits the bridge workflow on each draw, and evaluates the resulting future paths.
+With the default se = TRUE, intervals are residual-resampling prediction intervals for the fitted target equation, and coefficient standard errors come from HAC or Delta-HAC estimation.
+When full_system_bootstrap = TRUE, both the coefficient standard errors and the forecast intervals come from a full-system block bootstrap that resamples target-period blocks from the aligned mixed-frequency system, refits the workflow on each draw, and evaluates the resulting future paths.